 Quite unassuming, the Niagara Apothecary is probably one of my favourite spots to visit whilst in Niagara-on-the-Lake.
 As soon as you step in you’ll feel like you’ve stepped into a bygone era where tonics, lotions and little glass vials were the remedies of choice.

 Best of all the Niagara Apothecary is totally free to wander around, though a little donation won’t go amiss.
 It’s a proper intimate little place and a museum like no other.
-The only thing I’d mention is that I couldn’t see any times on when it’s open and closed, so be prepared to just look through the window in the worst case scenario.
+The only thing I’d mention is that I couldn’t see any times when it’s open and closed, so be prepared to just look through the window in the worst-case scenario.

 5.)
 Try ice wines at Inniskillin